 Manuscripts should be uploaded as Word (.doc) or Rich Text Format (.rft) files (not write-protected) plus separate figure files.
 GIF, JPEG, PICT, or Bitmap files are acceptable for submission, but only high-resolution TIF or EPS files are suitable for printing.
 The files will be automatically converted to HTML and PDF on upload and will be used for the review process.
-The text file must contain the entire manuscript including title page, abstract, text, references, tables, and figure legends, but no embedded figures.
+The text file must contain the entire manuscript including the title page, abstract, text, references, tables, and figure legends, but no embedded figures.
 Figure tags should be included in the file.
 Manuscripts should be formatted as described in the author guidelines below.

 3.4.
 Blinded Review

-All submissions should be double-spaced and font size 12.
+All submissions should be double-spaced and in font size 12.
 Please ensure that the pages are numbered and that all figures and tables are submitted under separate pages.

 Please ensure your paper is anonymous with no identifying details.
 Your details will be entered into the system as part of the submission process.